deeplearning4j/deeplearning4j/memory.md

 # Configuring Memory Limits

-With DL4J/ND4J, there are two types of memory limits to be aware of and configure: The on-heap JVM memory limit, and the off-heap memory limit.
+With DL4J/ND4J, there are two types of memory limits to be aware of and configure: The on-heap JVM memory limit, and the off-heap memory limit, where NDArrays live.
 Both limits are controlled via Java command line arguments:

 `-Xms` - this option defines how much memory JVM heap will use at application start.